fedsalluzz/Finance_v1/README.md

 NOTE: buttons EPS and BV can plot data for just one share

+## How to evaluate a company?
+A brief introduction

+How do you know if the current price is not overvaluated?
+Five things to take into consideration:
+- Long term prospect
+- Management
+- Financial strenght and capital structure
+- Dividends records
+- Actual dividend rate

+Look at the financial statements and ask yourself:
+- What makes this company grow?
+- Where does the profit came from?

+Potential problems can be:
+- Company is a serial acquier.
+Most of the acquisition went bad.
+Why should this company buy another one instead of investing on growing?
+- Company keeps on taking debts and selling stocks to pump the business.
+Look for too high "cash form financial activities"
+- Company has too few customers.
+What are her customers?

+Good signs can be:
+- Competitive advantages: brand, identity, monopoly,economy of scales, utilities, intengible assets (cocacola).
+- Earnings are growing steadily (e.g 10% pretax) and are sustainable.
+- Company must invest in R&D.

+Management must be stable.
+- If a company reprices, reissued or exchanges its stock options for insiders stay away.
+- Normaly a company cancel worthless stock options for employees and exeutives.
+And replace for new one at advangateous prices.
+If their values has never allowed to go to zero they potential profit is always infinite.
+How can options encurage goods toword ship of corporate assets

 ## Company key metrics

 > This section contains data retrieved from the financial documents published by the companies (Income statement, Cash Flow, Balance sheet)